byuflowlab/Xfoil.jl/README.md

 Xfoil.jl is a stripped down version of XFOIL made for Julia.
 It is a fork of the pyXLIGHT project which is a stripped down version of XFOIL made for Python.
-Running XFOIL from Julia is faster than running it from Python.

 Similar to pyXLIGHT, complex step has been implemented in this project.